dustinlegacy/globalhealthpipeline/README.md

 ## Storage ##

-We will be using the Google Cloud Platform (GCP) for cloud storage due to our familiarity with the platform.
+We will be using the Google Cloud Platform (GCP) for cloud storage.

 For setup instructions click [here](storage/)